dreamuth/Jms101/markdown/02-JmsConcepts.md

 #### JMS Concepts
 ## Sender
-Note: Also called producer
+Note: Sender can be called Producer or Publisher based on the destination or messaging model which you are using

 #### JMS Concepts
 ## Receiver
-Note: There are multiple types of receivers.
-Consumer, Subscriber (durable) (shared)
+Note: Receivers can be called Consumer or Subscriber based on the destination or messaging model which you are using

 #### JMS Concepts